mc8max/techread/README.md

 # techread

-A local CLI tool that fetches daily technical blogs/writings, ranks them for a busy reader, and (optionally) summarizes them using a local Ollama model.
+A local CLI tool that fetches daily technical blogs/writings, ranks them for a busy reader, and (optionally) summarizes them using a local LM Studio model.

 ## Quickstart